-If you’re considering superannuation with VicSuper, check out what’s available for those aged 30-39 years old, based on a super balance of $55K to $100K.
-Results are sorted by Star Ratings (high to low).
+If you’re considering superannuation with VicSuper, check out what’s available for those aged 30-39 years old, based on an average super balance of $30,000.
 To compare other super funds, visit the Canstar super fund comparison pages.

 Types of VicSuper accounts

 VicSuper offers three retirement-related products to choose from: